 Students are accepted based on a point system for grades obtained in those

 courses only.
 It is recommended that the student

-have the majority of these courses completed prior to Feb.
+have the all of these courses completed prior to Feb.
 15th of the year

 which the student plans on applying to the program.
 This assures the highest